raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 *[json]: A lightweight format to exchange data between computers.

-- Open a text editor such as LeafPad, TextEdit or Notepad.
+- Open a text editor such as LeafPad, TextEdit, or Notepad.
 Create a new file and then add in your credentials in the following format.

 ~~~json
 {